Colleges by Location

 Retention Rate

-The freshman retention rate for The University of Akron was 73% in 2024, a testament to the outstanding educational experience provided by this institution.
+As reported in 2025, the freshman retention rate for The University of Akron was 73%, indicative of the exceptional educational experience and supportive environment at this school.

 Student Body